New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 where $k=\left( k_{1}, k_{2} ,\cdots, k_{D} \right) \in [1,N]^{D}$ with $k_{\mu} \in \mathbb{Z}$.
 The symbol $\calU$ is the unitary matrix defined as $\calU \equiv { \displaystyle \sum_{n,k}} \left\{ \prod_{\mu} \exp \left[ \frac{2\pi i}{N}\left( n_{\mu}-1 \right) \left( k_{\mu}-1 \right) \right] \right\}\ket{n}\bra{k}$ with $\ket{k} \equiv { \displaystyle \bigotimes_{\mu=1}^{D}} \ket{k_{\mu}}$.
 The condition that the Dirac matrix has zero-eigenvalues (zero-modes) is simply given by

 as a consequence of the linear independence of $\gamma$-matrices.
-It shows that we have up to $2^{D}$ fermion species on $\disT$ as long as we take an even $N$.
-For an odd $N$, the number of species can decrease, but never increases.
-Even if we adopt another fermion formulation such as Wilson and staggered fermions on the discretized torus, but the number of species for these cases are certainly smaller than $2^D$.
-Thus, we argue that the maximal number of species is $2^D$ on the discretized torus.
+It shows that we have up to $2^{D}$ Dirac zero-modes (fermion species) on $\disT$ as long as we take an even $N$.
+For an odd $N$, the number of Dirac zero-modes can decrease, but never increases.
+Even if we adopt another fermion formulation such as Wilson and staggered fermions on the discretized torus, but the number of Dirac zero-modes for these cases are certainly smaller than $2^D$.
+Thus, we argue that the maximal number of Dirac zero-modes is $2^D$ on the discretized torus.
 Note that we only consider a finite-volume and finite-spacing lattice here.
 We never take a continuum or a thermodynamic limit in this paper.

 Meanwhile, the $r$-th Betti number $\betti{r}{T^{D}}$ of the $D$-dimensional torus $T^{D}$ is obtained as

 where $r$ is an integer from 1 to $D$.
 For instance, Betti numbers of four-dimensional torus $T^{4}$ are $\betti{0}{T^{4}} = 1,\ \betti{1}{T^{4}} = 4,\ \betti{2}{T^{4}} = 6,\ \betti{3}{T^{4}} = 4,\ \betti{0}{T^{4}} = 1$.
 Then, the summation of the Betti number in Eq.~(\ref{eq:Betti_torus}) over $r$ is